 - The University of Georgia (UGA) is pleased to announce the launch of the Beta Gamma chapter of Alpha Alpha Alpha (or Tri-Alpha) – a national honor society recognizing the academic achievements of first-generation college students (defined here as coming from a family where neither parent nor any legal guardian earned a bachelor’s degree).
 To qualify, you must be a current degree candidate at UGA.
 Graduate students must have completed at least one term of study, and nine (9) credit hours, with a cumulative GPA of 3.5 in all coursework.
 For more information, contact Laetitia Adelson in the Division of Academic Enhancement at email@example.com.

-The Spring 2021 First-Gen in Graduate School workshop series has concluded.
-Please check back this summer for details on programming in Fall 2021, including our annual First-Generation Celebration Week in November!
+The Fall 2021 First-Gen in Graduate School Workshop series begins August 2021.
+Please check back this fall for details on our annual First-Generation Celebration Week in November!”